Fossil Hunting

 Tips

-2. Wear old sneakers or water shoes with closed toes to protect your feet.
+1. Check with local officials, and follow all rules and regulations.2.
+Wear old sneakers or water shoes with closed toes to protect your feet.

 3. Do not dig into the river or stream banks.